 How To Download Clips from Twitch

-Twitch isn’t just for games, even if it might seem like it from the front page of the website.
-Instead, Twitch has slowly expanded its reach to include content like music streams, radio shows, podcasts, along with its two major non-gaming categories: Creative, which focuses primarily on showing the creation of artwork and other projects.
-You can use this category to explore the works of painters, sculptors, editors, and anything else that requires a specific amount of training in creation and exploration.
-It wasn’t until the IRL category was added in May of 2017 that Twitch began allowing full support for content outside of gaming.
-IRL (or In Real Life) allows users to show themselves doing anything, from eating food to just chatting with fans.
+Twitch isn’t just for gaming and gamers, though, even if it might seem like it from the front page of the website.
+Twitch has slowly expanded its reach to include content like music streams, radio shows, podcasts, along with its two major non-gaming categories: Creative, which focuses primarily on showing the creation of artwork and other projects, and IRL (In Real Life), which allows users to stream themselves going about their daily lives.